CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

 The "???" is the issue number.
 This automatically closes the issue when the PR is pulled in, and allows merges to work slightly faster.
 To close multiple issues format it as "XXXX #???, XXXX#???".

 See https://help.github.com/articles/closing-issues-using-keywords/ for more.

+## Keep your PR description relevant

+Make sure your PR description is still relevant every time you change your branch after discussion or additional thought.

 ## Tooling support